hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 header is present in the serialized form so that the exact bytes can be verified against the signature upon receipt of the Transaction.

-The verification process verifies that the key in signer_pubkey signed the header bytes resulting in header_signature.
+The verification process verifies that the key in signer_public_key signed the header bytes resulting in header_signature.

-The batcher_pubkey field must match the public key used to sign the batch in which this transaction is contained.
+The batcher_public_key field must match the public key used to sign the batch in which this transaction is contained.